Can Watermarking Large Language Models Prevent Copyrighted Text Generation and Hide Training Data?: Setup and Notations

 \subsection{LLM Watermarking Methods}

 \textbf{UMD}~\citep{kirchenbauer2023watermark} splits the vocabulary into two sets (green and red) and biases the model towards the green tokens by altering the logit distribution.
 The hash of the previous token's ID serves as a seed for a pseudo-random number generator used to split the vocabulary into these two groups.
 For a ``hard'' watermark, the model is forced not to sample from the red list at all.
 For a ``soft'' watermark, a positive bias $\delta$ is added to the logits of the green tokens before sampling.
-We focus our empirical evaluation on ``soft'' watermarks as they are more suitable for LLM deployment due to their smaller impact on the quality of the generated text.

-\textbf{Unigram-Watermark}~\citep{zhao2023provable} employs a similar approach of splitting the vocabulary into two sets and biasing the model towards one of the two sets.
-However, the split remains consistent throughout the generation of tokens.
-This choice is made to provide a provable improvement against paraphrasing attacks~\citep{krishna2024paraphrasing}.
+We focus our empirical evaluation on ``soft'' watermarks as they are more suitable for LLM deployment due to their smaller impact on the quality of the generated text. \\ \\ \textbf{Unigram-Watermark}~\citep{zhao2023provable} employs a similar approach of splitting the vocabulary into two sets and biasing the model towards one of the two sets.
+However, the split remains consistent throughout the generation.
+This choice is made to provide a provable improvement against paraphrasing attacks~\citep{krishna2024paraphrasing}. \\

-\section{Watermarking LLMs Prevents Copyrighted Text Generation}
+\section{Watermarking LLMs Prevents \\Copyrighted Text Generation}

-In this section, we study the effect of watermarking techniques on verbatim memorization.
-We discuss the implications of watermarking for preventing copyright text generation.
+In this section, we study the effect of LLM watermarking techniques on verbatim memorization.
+We discuss the their implications for preventing copyrighted text generation. \\

 \topic{Datasets} We consider $4$ versions of the WikiMIA benchmark~\citep{shi2023detecting} with 32, 64, 128, and 256 words in each sample and only consider the samples that were very likely part of the training set of all the models we consider (labeled as $1$ in~\citet{shi2023detecting}).
 We consider these subsets as a proxy for text that was used in the training set, and the model may be prone to verbatim memorization.
 From now on, we refer to this subset as the ``training samples'' or ``training texts''.
-Similarly, we consider BookMIA dataset~\citep{shi2023detecting}, which contains samples from copyrighted books.
+Similarly, we consider BookMIA dataset~\citep{shi2023detecting}, which contains samples from copyrighted books. \\